ashayp22/Brainy-Aliens/README.md

 Nonetheless, this game's purpose is to provide you a fun experience in shooting aliens and watching them get better.

+ I made this during the beginning of my Sophomore year of high school (Fall 2018).

 ## RUN GAME LOCALLY

 To run the game locally, download this project and run it in [Unity](https://unity.com/).